speakeasy-api/openapi-directory/SDKs/amazonaws.com/elasticbeanstalk/2010-12-01/java/README.md

 * `getRequestEnvironmentInfo` - <p>Initiates a request to compile the specified type of information of the deployed environment.</p> <p> Setting the <code>InfoType</code> to <code>tail</code> compiles the last lines from the application server log files of every Amazon EC2 instance in your environment. </p> <p> Setting the <code>InfoType</code> to <code>bundle</code> compresses the application server log files for every Amazon EC2 instance into a <code>.zip</code> file.
 Legacy and .NET containers do not support bundle logs. </p> <p> Use <a>RetrieveEnvironmentInfo</a> to obtain the set of logs. </p> <p>Related Topics</p> <ul> <li> <p> <a>RetrieveEnvironmentInfo</a> </p> </li> </ul>
 * `getRestartAppServer` - Causes the environment to restart the application container server running on each Amazon EC2 instance.
 * `getRetrieveEnvironmentInfo` - <p>Retrieves the compiled information from a <a>RequestEnvironmentInfo</a> request.</p> <p>Related Topics</p> <ul> <li> <p> <a>RequestEnvironmentInfo</a> </p> </li> </ul>
-* `getSwapEnvironmentCnamEs` - Swaps the CNAMEs of two environments.
+* `getSwapEnvironmentCNAMEs` - Swaps the CNAMEs of two environments.
 * `getTerminateEnvironment` - Terminates the specified environment.
 * `getUpdateApplication` - <p>Updates the specified application to have the specified properties.</p> <note> <p>If a property (for example, <code>description</code>) is not provided, the value remains unchanged.
 To clear these properties, specify an empty string.</p> </note>
 * `getUpdateApplicationVersion` - <p>Updates the specified application version to have the specified properties.</p> <note> <p>If a property (for example, <code>description</code>) is not provided, the value remains unchanged.
 To clear properties, specify an empty string.</p> </note>
 * `postAbortEnvironmentUpdate` - Cancels in-progress environment configuration update or application version deployment.
 * `postApplyEnvironmentManagedAction` - Applies a scheduled managed action immediately.
 A managed action can be applied only if its status is <code>Scheduled</code>.
 Get the status and action ID of a managed action with <a>DescribeEnvironmentManagedActions</a>.
 * `postAssociateEnvironmentOperationsRole` - Add or change the operations role used by an environment.
 After this call is made, Elastic Beanstalk uses the associated operations role for permissions to downstream services during subsequent calls acting on this environment.
 For more information, see <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/iam-operationsrole.html">Operations roles</a> in the <i>AWS Elastic Beanstalk Developer Guide</i>.
-* `postCheckDnsAvailability` - Checks if the specified CNAME is available.
+* `postCheckDNSAvailability` - Checks if the specified CNAME is available.
 * `postComposeEnvironments` - Create or update a group of environments that each run a separate component of a single application.
 Takes a list of version labels that specify application source bundles for each of the environments to create or update.
 The name of each environment and other required information must be included in the source bundles in an environment manifest named <code>env.yaml</code>.
 See <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-mgmt-compose.html">Compose Environments</a> for details.
 * `postCreateApplication` - Creates an application that has one configuration template named <code>default</code> and no application versions.
 * `postCreateApplicationVersion` - <p>Creates an application version for the specified application.
 You can create an application version from a source bundle in Amazon S3, a commit in AWS CodeCommit, or the output of an AWS CodeBuild build as follows:</p> <p>Specify a commit in an AWS CodeCommit repository with <code>SourceBuildInformation</code>.</p> <p>Specify a build in an AWS CodeBuild with <code>SourceBuildInformation</code> and <code>BuildConfiguration</code>.</p> <p>Specify a source bundle in S3 with <code>SourceBundle</code> </p> <p>Omit both <code>SourceBuildInformation</code> and <code>SourceBundle</code> to use the default sample application.</p> <note> <p>After you create an application version with a specified Amazon S3 bucket and key location, you can't change that Amazon S3 location.
 If you change the Amazon S3 location, you receive an exception when you attempt to launch an environment from the application version.</p> </note>